knokko/vk-compressor/bc1/docs.md

 the result will either be stored in a buffer, or in an image.
-- To store the result in a buffer, call the `compress(recorder, descriptorSet, sourceBufferRange, destinationBufferRange, width, height)` overload.
+- To store the result in a buffer, call the `compress(recorder, descriptorSet, sourceBuffer, destinationBuffer, width, height)` overload.
-- To store the result in an image, call the `compress(recorder, descriptorSet, sourceBufferRange, destinationImage)` overload.
+- To store the result in an image, call the `compress(recorder, descriptorSet, sourceBuffer, destinationImage)` overload.

-In either case, you need to create some command pool + command buffer yourself, and let a `CommandRecorder` start recording, which is the first parameter you need to pass.
+In either case, you need to create some command pool + command buffer yourself
+(e.g. using `SingleTimeCommands.submit`),
+and let a `CommandRecorder`
+start recording, which is the first parameter you need to pass.